MoserMichael/openshift-memusage/MEM.md

 The program first calls ReadMemStat and prints the counters as a baseline.

-Then it does three allocations, for each of these allocation it shows the difference of the values returned by ReadMemStat, We have three allocations, a very small one of four bytes length, then a larger one - an array of 1024 bytes (from a size class that has no prior allocations); then a very large one - 20000 bytes (this on isn't covered by any size class - it's a large allocation)
+Then it does three allocations, for each of these allocation it shows the difference of the values returned by ReadMemStat - relative to the values we had before the allocation.
+We have three allocations

+- a very small one of four bytes length in a size class that already had seen allocations before
+- then a larger one - an array of 1024 bytes (from a size class that has no prior allocations);
+- then a very large one - 20000 bytes (this on isn't covered by any size class - it's a large allocation)

+Some things that can be seen from this program run on go 1.13.6: (output of test program at the end of this file)

+- a hello world go program preallocates about 63M of memory and puts it into unused span object (MSpanSys)
+- by the time we hit the main function there are already 21 non empty size classes (out of 60) we had 178 allocation before hitting main (as displayed in the Baseline)

+## test program output

-Here is the output of the test program
+Here is the output of the test program on go 1.13.6

 ```
 Baseline

-Alloc:                                  119112 [bytes of allocated heap objects]
+Alloc:                                  119688 [bytes of allocated heap objects]
-TotalAlloc                              119112 [cumulative bytes allocated for heap objects]
+TotalAlloc                              119688 [cumulative bytes allocated for heap objects]
 Sys:                                  69928960 [total bytes of memory obtained from the OS]
-Mallocs:                                   177 [cumulative count of heap objects allocated]
+Mallocs:                                   179 [cumulative count of heap objects allocated]
 Frees:                                       1 [cumulative count of heap objects freed]
-HeapAlloc:                              119112 [bytes of allocated heap objects]
+HeapAlloc:                              119688 [bytes of allocated heap objects]
 HeapSys:                              66813952 [bytes of heap memory obtained from the OS (including reserved)]
-HeapIdle:                             66355200 [bytes in idle (unused) spans]
+HeapIdle:                             66387968 [bytes in idle (unused) spans]
-HeapInuse:                              458752 [bytes in in-use spans]
+HeapInuse:                              425984 [bytes in in-use spans]
-HeapReleased:                         66289664 [bytes of physical memory returned to the OS]
+HeapReleased:                         66322432 [bytes of physical memory returned to the OS]
-HeapObjects:                               176 [number of allocated heap objects]
+HeapObjects:                               178 [number of allocated heap objects]
 StackInuse:                             294912 [bytes in stack spans]
 StackSys:                               294912 [bytes of stack memory obtained from the OS]
-MSpanInuse:                               7208 [bytes of allocated mspan structures]
+MSpanInuse:                               6664 [bytes of allocated mspan structures]
 MSpanSys:                                16384 [bytes of memory obtained from the OS for mspan]
 MCacheInuse:                             13888 [of allocated mcache structure]
 MCacheSys:                               16384 [bytes of memory obtained from the OS for mcache structures]